 1. No Wires

-The most distinct advantage provided by wireless cameras is the fact that the technology does not include cables.
+The most distinct advantage provided by a wireless alarm system is the fact that the technology does not include cables.
 Breaking into establishments that have fully wired business security systems only needs a pair of wire cutters.

 Criminals can blind the latest corded surveillance cameras by disrupting power cables and telephone lines.
 On the other hand, wireless surveillance cameras have no wires for criminals to attack.